atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'cf
 ■ st believing anything one hears now a --
 ». * - *•
-! days. — If one were to believe what tt
+! days. --If one were to believe what tt
 I st people feys; all the world is no t